turbopape/postagga/README.md

     the
     [Free French tree Bank](https://github.com/nicolashernandez/free-french-treebank).

-We exposed two of these models as clojure namespaces so you can embed them without using the **resource** functionality - as it is specific to Clojure(JVM).
+We exposed two of these models as Clojure namespaces so you can embed them without using the **resource** functionality - as it is specific to Clojure(JVM).
 We chose the two lightest ones, so they might not cause network issues: